 Credit Card On

-kept on file to be applied towards payment for treatment.
-If you cannot provide a credit card, we will accept
+file to be applied towards payment for treatment.
+If you cannot provide a credit card, we will accept checks

 If your insurance requires a co-insurance (percentage of the